ianfixes/AcceleratedLED/README.md

 # AcceleratedLED
-Controlls LEDs using input from Accelerometer
+Controls LEDs using input from Accelerometer

 # Setup